plaid/plaid-postman/README.md

 Testing the Payroll Income flow requires modifying the steps above.
 Instead of calling "Create Item [Sandbox Only]", go to the Income folder and call "Create User Token", followed by "Initialize User Token for Payroll Income [Sandbox only]", and then finally "Retrieve Payroll Income".

-The Bank Income flow cannot be tested using the Quickstart instructions above.
-To test Bank Income, use the instructions below for making Postman calls with real data; but you may optionally use Sandbox instead of Production or Development.
+To test Bank Income in Sandbox, use the Create Item **Custom** [Sandbox Only] endpoint instead of the Create Item [Sandbox Only] endpoint and within the `options` request object, specify `override_username: "user_bank_income"` and `override_password: "{}"`.
+Alternatively, use the instructions below for making Postman calls with real data; but you may optionally use Sandbox instead of Production or Development.

 ### Transfer Quickstart notes